Needle Exchange: Find a Program

 Regardless of the services offered, all needle exchange programs are free.1 Some programs operate out of mobile units, while others are fixed sites located in community clinics.
 Some combine both a fixed site with a mobile outreach unit.5

 In general, the programs vary in the number of needles provided and the types of services.
 For example, some programs use the “one-for-one” approach.
-This refers to trading in one used needle in exchange for a new one.5 This is a simple approach that enforces a sense of accountability, as the drug user must collect and bring back used needles.
+This refers to trading in one used needle in exchange for a new one.5 This is a simple approach that enforces a sense of accountability, as the individual must collect and bring back used needles.

-Other programs simply provide as many needles as the user needs between visits to the program.
+Other programs simply provide as many needles as the individual needs between visits to the program.
 This specific number can vary depending on the person.
 But the Joint United Nations Programme on HIV/Acquired Immunodeficiency Syndrome (UNAIDS) recommends providing 200 sterile needs per person each year.5

 Do Needle Exchange Programs Work?